 - Avoid QR codes: Despite QR codes being one of the most comfortable options, it is better to avoid their use till enough research is done to make them safe and secure for public use.

 The real reason behind QRishing being such a serious concern is that we, the people, are not prepared for it.
 Since it is a new term, little research has been done to counter it.
-While enough awareness has been spread for email phishing, people still tend to trust QR codes.
+While enough awareness has been spread about email phishing, people still tend to trust QR codes.